National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 * Issues (with respect to data in the N3C Data Enclave, so analysts are forewarned)
 * Provenance (how the concept set was assembled, which communicates how trustworthy the concept set is)
 * Attributions (who did what)
-* The list of codes (in JavaScript Object Notation (JSON) format, which can be imported directly into Observational Health Data Sciences & Informatics (OHDSI)’s Atlas tool)
+* The list of codes (in JavaScript Object Notation (JSON) format, which can be imported directly into Observational Health Data Sciences & Informatics (OHDSI)'s Atlas tool)
 * Zenodo persistent document object identifier (DOI)

 ### What is a concept set?